samy-at-shopify/samy-at-shopify/README.md

 - 👋 Hi, I’m @samy-at-shopify
 - 🚀 I work as a backend developer at Shopify
-- 🦺 I'm a member of the CT&I R&D team within Commerce Trust & Integrity
+- 🦺 I'm a member of the R&D team within Commerce Trust & Integrity
 - 📫 You can reach me at samy.coulombe\<at\>shopify.com

 <!---